Copyright © 2018 Federation of Students ~ Your Student Union.

 The Executive team consists of four specialized roles; President, VP Operations & Finance, VP Internal, and VP Education.
 The Executives are elected in the Winter term of each year, and take office on May 1.

-Jill Knight as the VP Internal maintains and improves student life programs for uWaterloo undergraduates by supervising Feds services, uWaterloo's student services and clubs, handling accountability of societies, communicating with colleges and residence councils, overseeing projects and commissions.
+Savannah Richardson as the VP Student Life maintains and improves student life programs for uWaterloo undergraduates by supervising Feds services, uWaterloo's student services and clubs, handling accountability of societies, communicating with colleges and residence councils, overseeing projects and commissions.

 Discover more about your Executive Team members, positions, and how you can contribute to your campus experience.